marcy-terui/jeffy/README.md

 - `schedule`: Decorator for schedule event. just captures correlation id before main process.

 - `sqs`: Decorator for sqs event.
-Automatically divide 'Records' for making it easy to treat it inside main process of Lambda.
+Automaticlly divide 'Records' for making it easy to treat it inside main process of Lambda.

 - `dynamodb_stream`: Decorator for Dynamodb stream event.
 Automatically divide 'Records' for making it easy to treat it inside main process of Lambda.